The Progression of Reality

 With my eyes opened in such a manner, I realized that all the patrons in the room were quietly facing their own personal situations, seeking for answers, peace and comfort that could not be found in the world outside.
 But in faith, they were all here with me.
 I closed my eyes and the nature of my prayer changed, not to seeking that the Lord would answer my own selfish, personal prayers and petitions, but that He would accept some small measure of my faith and instead grant the struggling souls of those around me with the desires that they were righteously seeking for.

-Suddenly, the Spirit shifting my focus from the others back to myself, and I realized that what I had come seeking in my own journey to the temple had been provided and answered all along.
+Suddenly, the Spirit shifted my focus from the others back to myself, and I realized that what I had come seeking in my own journey to the temple had been provided and answered all along.
 I had come to seek for the further light and understanding that the Lord wanted me to know… and it had been granted.

 In the Telestial environment, representative of the world in which we live, I had been easily distracted by the things around me, and was quick to pass judgement and lose focus on the things of greater importance.
 My eyes and understanding were veiled to some degree and with my attention diverted away from the Lord, I had passed through much of the experience missing what was being taught by ordinance itself.
 I was too concerned and judgmental about others, who seemed to be interfering with what I thought should be happening for my own benefit.